bao-project/bao-docs/source/development/doc_guidelines.rst

 **Bullet List**

 For bullet lists you can use the asterisk ``*`` or hyphen ``-`` characters at the start of the item.
-Continuation of a item can be achieve with two spaces limitation below the item.
+Continuation of an item can be achieve with two spaces limitation below the item.

 .. code-block:: rest